Unit Personnel

 General LOD Information

-• Only an MTF or MMSO can direct the managed care support contractors to issue an LOD authorization.
+• Only MMSO or a military hospital or clinic can direct the regional contractors to issue an LOD authorization.
 This ensures LOD claims process and pay correctly.

 Is LOD a government lifetime health plan?
 No. It’s a special eligibility status.
 And it’s for treatment of a specific condition for a period not to exceed one year.

-MMSO reviews and authorizes LOD care for remotely located RC members residing > 50 miles or one hour drive from an MTF.
+MMSO reviews and authorizes LOD care for remotely located RC members living more than 50 miles or a one-hour drive from a military hospital or clinic.

-MTFs oversee and authorize LOD care for RC members residing < or = 50 miles or one hour drive from an MTF.
+Military hospitals and clinics oversee and authorize LOD care for RC members residing within 50 miles or a one-hour drive from a military hospital or clinic.

 Line of Duty Dental Care

-MMSO doesn’t authorize LOD Dental care.
-You can get dental LOD support through United Concordia at 1-866-984-2337.
+MMSO doesn’t authorize LOD dental care.
+The Active Duty Dental Program provides LOD dental care.
+You can get dental LOD support through United Concordia at 866-984-2337.